 MultiQueryEmbeddingRetriever

 Retrieve documents using multiple text queries in parallel with an embedding-based retriever.
+It improves retrieval recall by finding documents relevant to multiple query variations simultaneously.

-Usage example
+Usage Example

 Here's an example that combines QueryExpander with MultiQueryEmbeddingRetriever.
 You could then send the retrieved documents to a Ranker or DocumentJoiner component to combine the results: